 I will not even maintain that the Intelligence is intelligent.
 Sometimes it is not; but always, so far as I know, there is evidence of plan, of design, of purpose.
 I will not go so far, either, as to discuss the question whether, in given cases, the Intelligence is human or sub-human.
 These are all points which merit grave discussion, and on each of which I could say much, were it not for the fear of diverting attention from my one point-the fact of Psychography.
-In this connexion I may, however, quote the conclusion arrived at by Mr. Crookes, F.R.S., after a long series of scientific experiments and observations, recorded in the Quarterly Journal of Science, January, 1874.
+In this connection I may, however, quote the conclusion arrived at by Mr. Crookes, F.R.S., after a long series of scientific experiments and observations, recorded in the Quarterly Journal of Science, January, 1874.
 Speaking of the Phenomena of Percussive Sounds, he says:-

 An important question here forces itself upon the attention.
 Are the movements and sounds governed by intelligence?
-At a very early stage of the inquiry, it was seen that the power producing the phenomena was not merely a blind force, but was associated with or governed by intelligence. . . . .
+At a very early stage of the inquiry, it was seen that the power producing the phenomena was not merely a blind force, but was associated with or governed by intelligence. . .
 The intelligence governing the phenomena is sometimes manifestly below that of the medium.
 It is frequently in direct opposition to the wishes of the medium.
 When a determination has been expressed to do something which might not be considered quite right, I have known urgent messages given to induce a reconsideration.
 The intelligence is sometimes of such a character as to lead to the belief that it does not emanate from any person present.

-To this I may add, that in a number of recorded
+To this I may add, that in a number of recorded cases e.g., in that of Miss Laura Edmunds, the daughter of Judge